 You can add your children or your significant other (no, you don’t have to be married!) to your policy — as long as you live together.
 Click on the option that applies to you when you take out your policy.
 Unfortunately, your housemates will have to take out their own contents insurance.

 Tip: Make sure you also have sufficient coverage for your partner’s and/or children’s belongings.

 With most insurers you can only cancel your contents insurance after one year.
 At Lemonade, we give you the freedom to cancel your policy, free of charge, at any time.
 Cancelling your policy is very easy with the help of our app.
 After you cancel your policy, we will refund the unused part of your premium to your account.
 And if you ever want to come back?
 No problem!
 We’ll create a new policy for you.
 Please note that our prices change from time to time, so your new policy may have a different premium.

 Lemonade is an insurance company unlike any you’ve seen before.
 Our business model is based on making a social impact.
 We believe in generating good karma by balancing profit and purpose.
 One way we do this is through our Giveback program, in which we donate a portion of profits to causes our users choose.

 Lemonade Inc. is a Public Benefit Corporation and certified B-Corp.
 That means that Lemonade’s users are able to cover their belongings while helping others.
 Last year, for example, our community helped fund things like water systems in Africa, meal deliveries to thousands of people in need, and the construction of homes for families in Central America.
 We take a fixed percentage of the premiums paid, then use the rest of the money to pay claims — and donate the remaining balance to charities.
-When a claim is made, there is never a conflict of interest, because we don’t make a profit by rejecting a claim.

 It’s insurance designed for the 21st century!